Architecture Decision Records

 Arcadia’s core value for this rewrite is the discipline of maintaining a shared architectural reference across engineering levels — ensuring that operational scenarios trace to logical components, which trace to physical infrastructure, which trace to verification artifacts.

-The Ontological Foundation adds a complementary discipline: ensuring that every entity, relation, and process traces to formal ontological categories, preventing naming drift and design erosion over time.
+Consistent naming conventions add a complementary discipline: ensuring that every entity, relation, and process follows established patterns, preventing naming drift and design erosion over time.